We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 - Coffee Beans: Stumptown Coffee Roasters Holler Mountain Whole Bean

-Once you have tried this method, and found that you probably don’t like it… I would recommend getting yourself a high quality coffee grinder.
+Once you have tried this method, and found that you probably don’t like it… I would recommend getting yourself a high quality coffee grinder (but not a spice grinder).
 This Ode Brew Grinder is an awesome coffee grinder for home setups, and you should probably just go ahead and get it.

 It may be something of a different way of making a cup of coffee but I think with all the advantages to brewing with whole beans that it might be worth a try.